Burials and memorials in Westminster Abbey: History

+In 1864, Arthur Penrhyn Stanley was appointed dean of the abbey, and was very influential in turning it into a "national church".
+He invited popular preachers to draw in large congregations, and attracted crowds by arranging for celebrities of the day to be buried in the abbey, such as the writer Charles Dickens, the explorer David Livingstone, and the scientist Charles Darwin — even when those people had expressed wishes to be buried elsewhere.
+By 1900, so many prominent figures were buried in the abbey that the writer William Morris called it a "National Valhalla".

 During the early 20th century, for reasons of space, it became increasingly common to bury cremated remains rather than coffins.
-In 1905, the actor Sir Henry Irving was cremated and his ashes buried in the abbey, thereby becoming the first person ever to be cremated prior to interment.
+In 1905, the actor Sir Henry Irving was cremated and his ashes buried in the abbey, thereby becoming the first person to be cremated prior to interment.
 This marked a milestone as after the death of Sir Joseph Dalton Hooker in December 1911, the Dean and Chapter of Westminster Abbey chose to offer Hooker a grave near Charles Darwin's in the nave, but also insisted that he be cremated before.
 His widow however declined and so Hooker's body was buried in the churchyard of St Anne's Church, Kew.
 The majority of interments are of cremated remains, but some burials still take place – Frances Challen, wife of the Rev. Sebastian Charles, Canon of Westminster, was buried alongside her husband in the south choir aisle in 2014.
 Members of the Percy family have a family vault, "The Northumberland Vault", in St Nicholas's Chapel, within the abbey.
-The ashes of physicist Stephen Hawking were interred in the Abbey on 15 June 2018, near the grave of Sir Isaac Newton.
+The ashes of physicist Stephen Hawking were interred in the abbey on 15 June 2018, near the grave of Sir Isaac Newton.
 The memorial stone, bearing the inscription 'Here lies what was mortal of Stephen Hawking 1942–2018', includes a form of the Bekenstein–Hawking entropy equation relating to black holes.

 In the floor just inside the great west door, in the centre of the nave, is the tomb of The Unknown Warrior, an unidentified British soldier killed on a European battlefield during the First World War.
 He was buried in the abbey on 11 November 1920.
 There are many graves in the floors, but this is the only grave on which it is forbidden to walk.